![]() |

 Products and Services page.

-If you have a specific need, please contact us by email, phone or fax to allow us to make an initial review of your requirements and preferences; and start the process of defining the best solution for your specific situation.
+If you have a specific need, please use our "Contact Us" button at the bottom of this page to generate an inquiry, or you can phone or fax to allow us to make an initial review of your requirements and preferences; and start the process of defining the best solution for your specific situation.
 If your company currently purchases liquid oxygen or nitrogen, or you already have an onsite gas supply system at your facility, and if you believe that changing to a more optimal supply arrangement may require changing your industrial gas supplier, we have tips for you.
 Our most important recommendation is to start your search for alternatives as soon as possible.
 You will need time for to obtain and evaluate well-developed proposals.
 Your current supplier must receive timely notice of your intent to terminate your existing supply arrangement; and your replacement supplier will need sufficient time to assemble the required plant components and install them.
 In most cases it is wise to begin two to three years prior to the end of your current supply period. |

-Useful links to UIG Plant Supply and Services Information: |
+Useful links to UIG Air Separation Plant Supply and Services Information: |

 Call us, fax us, or click on the contact button below to tell us about your requirements. |